IBM/mas-tas-appconnect-flows/README.md

 PLUSTMXPERSONInterface | PLUSTORG

-  - On the left side of the External Systems page, select Setup Integration Controls under 'More Actions' and make sure that all 5 Integration Controls are showing as present.
+  - Return to the PLUSTTRIRIGA External System.
+On the left side of the External Systems page, select Setup Integration Controls under 'More Actions' and make sure that all 5 Integration Controls are showing as present.

   </details>